Fairy Tail: Fairy Tail | Natsu Dragneel | Strongest Team | Sirius Team | Founders | Other Members

 Blue Note Stinger

-A snakelike member of Orochi's Fin.
-He is a Beast Master who commands an army of 10,000 monsters.
+A snakelike member in charge of Orochi's Fin, he is a Beast Master who commands an army of 100,000 monsters.

 - Hellish Pupils: They add to his snake-like appearance.

 - Know When to Fold 'Em: He waves a white flag when he sees Natsu withstand Blue Note's gravity field and take him down with a Wave Motion Gun for a Breath Weapon.

 - No Name Given: He's simply called a "beast master", while the anime credits him as the head of Orochi.